After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 For example, Tai Lopez rode the “growth mindset hype” and say he was a learner who started clueless.

-And they wouldn’t even dream to learn from their audience -or any other expert, for that matter- while they’re building their own reputation as someone you better listen.
+They wouldn’t dream to learn from their audience while building their reputation.

 Indeed, most of the gurus’ success and charisma is because they portray an expert image, never because they self-frame as learners.